-SpaceOAR Prostate Cancer Specialist in Charleston, SC
+SpaceOAR Procedure in Charleston, SC

 About 1 in 9 men will be diagnosed with prostate cancer during his lifetime, making it the second most common cancer in men behind skin cancer and second leading cause of cancer death in American men, behind lung cancer.
 1 A common form of treatment for prostate cancer is radiation therapy.
 Although radiation therapy is effective in reducing the amount of cancerous tissue within the prostate, it can frequently cause damage to nearby organs such as the rectum.
 Such damage can lead to painful and embarrassing side effects.

 SpaceOAR Hydrogel was created to protect these structures during radiation treatment so that patients can avoid unnecessary complications after overcoming prostate cancer.
 SpaceOAR Hydrogel is cleared by the FDA for use in males undergoing radiation therapy for prostate cancer and can be used with all types of radiation therapy.

 SpaceOAR Hydrogel can be placed as an outpatient procedure in a hospital, surgery center, outpatient clinic or doctor’s office prior to the start of radiation treatment.
 It is typically not a lengthy procedure.
 The SpaceOAR Hydrogel is injected as liquid through a small needle inserted between the rectum and the prostate.
 Your doctor will use ultrasound imaging to ensure correct placement.
 SpaceOAR Hydrogel can be implanted under local, regional or general anesthesia.
 You should discuss with your doctor which type of anesthesia will work best for you.